 The Mean Gender Pay Gap is the difference in average hourly rate of pay between men and women.
 This is also affected by the variance of men and women in different roles.
-Our Mean average is an 2% difference between men and women.
-This is a 9% improvement on our results taken from last year’s figures.
-We are confident that we can continue to address the balance in our Gender Pay Gap due to our focus on promoting our female employees into more senior positions, and ensuring that we create roles that are suited to all employees and are centred on diversity and inclusion.
+Our Mean average is 2.71% difference between men and women.

-To calculate the Median Pay Gap, we had to list all of our female employees in line in order of hourly rate up to the highest paid.
+To calculate the Median Pay Gap, we had to list all of our female employees in line in order of hourly rate from highest to the lowest paid.
 We also did this with our male employees.
 The Median Pay Gap is the difference between the female employee in the middle of their line and the male in theirs, our Median Gap is 4.3%.

-The collection of data gave us evidence that 5% of our females and 44% of all males in the Company received a bonus.
-This result is driven by the fact that there are very few females in the business who perform roles where a monthly bonus is paid, whereas, a very high percentage of men are in operational positions where achieved monthly KPI’s are rewarded with a bonus.
+The collection of data gave us evidence that 0.60% of our females and 70.52% of all males in the Company received a bonus.
+This result is driven by the fact that there are very few females in the business who perform roles where a monthly bonus is paid, whereas, a very high percentage of men are in operational positions where monthly KPI achievements are rewarded with a bonus.
 This was also affected by employees placed on furlough leave and some performace driven bonuses were not achievable in this time.

 Mean and Median Bonus Payments